broadeditz/aftermath-engine-vk/README.md

 # Aftermath Engine

 Aftermath Engine is a highly custom ray marching based 3D rendering engine built with C++ and Vulkan.
-It is designed to simulate stupendously large and detailed destructable environments using voxel SDF data structures, while delivering truly next-generation visual effects enabled by ray-based rendering.
+It is designed to simulate stupendously large and detailed destructable environments using voxel SDF data structures, while delivering truly next-generation visual effects enabled by the fully ray marched renderer.

 ### Please note:
 This project is still in early development.
 Many features are incomplete or missing, and there may be bugs and performance issues.
 Try at your own risk!